JvanKatwijk/qt-dab/README.md

 For the Band, one will add/set a line

 	dabBand=band, where band is either VHF Band III or L_Band

-Since the control for the dab band is now removed from the GUI, this GUI could be made slightly smaller.

 ------------------------------------------------------------------
 Windows